JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/multiple_observations.md

 there is a parameter, which from now on will be labeled `:α_shared` (resp.
 `:β_shared`), that is present in the law of recording `1` and the law of recording `2` and in both of these cases if one calls `parameter_names(P)` then the referred to parameter should have a name `:α` (resp. `:β`).
-The flag `law_else_obs` indicates that the parameters refer to those in the definition of a law, not the observations.
+The flag `law_else_obs` indicates that the referred to parameter is placed in the definition of a law, and not in the definition of a parameterized observation.
 We can also tell the same thing to `AllObservations` object differently:
 ```julia
 add_dependency!(
     all_obs,